AndrewX192/checkthatcert/README.md

 # Generating a self signed certificate

+While manging PKI is out of scope for Check That Cert, self-signed certificates often fufill the needs of application developers.
+If you only nede to communicate with one server that you already control (and nobody else needs to communicate with) you should create a self signed certificate.
+This can be done with the openssl utilities, included with Linux and available on windows with cygwin.

 ````
 openssl genrsa -out server.pem 4096
 openssl req -new -x509 -key server.pem -out cert.pem -days 30